Information for feeding and keeping your baby safe during the pandemic.

 You can find more information on how to safely feed your baby during COVID-19 if you are using or thinking about using infant formula here.

 If you are using infant formula, or thinking about using it, then you should have enough formula on hand to last for 14 days (two weeks).
 Infant formula is available in retail and online stores.
-There is an adequate supply of infant formula in the province.
-However, some retailers cannot restock fast enough due to people purchasing more than they usually do.

 If you cannot find the formula you normally use: